crisbee/IntroToDataPowerOnDockerLab/README.md

 ````

 >Note: If you accidentally delete your DataPower image, that is OK.
 It will be automatically downloaded next time you want to use it... like coming up very soon in the next sections.

-Now try browsing to your two DataPowers.
-POOF!
-GONE!
-They don't exist anymore.

-You can close the old terminal windows where the DataPowers were running.

 # Create a container image with your configurations